RileyCampbell2007/TOSS-M/README.md

 <sub><sup>*The Open Source System of Morality*</sub></sup>

 ## What Is TOSS-M?
-**TOSS-M** aims to create a set of rules for people to live by.
+**TOSS-M** aims to create a framework of rules for people to live by.
 Some of these rules can boil down to the golden rule, do unto others as you would have done unto you.

 ## What Are These Rules I Should Be Following?